RexPlanalp/Atomic_Schrodinger-/input_doc.md

 - R0: Defines the desired distance from the core at which point ECS turns on.
 Note internally R0 will be rounded to the nearest value in knot vector.

--eta: Defines the phase with which to rotate the grid for ECS.
+- eta: Defines the phase with which to rotate the grid for ECS.

 ## species: